ccrudkin/env/README.md

 * Efficiency
   * \[x\] Store date object, not string.
 Is this a breaking change?
   * \+ Get data only once
+* Multi-unit
+  * Make stability and efficiency improvements
+  * Move all differentiating variables to dotenv \(location, database\)
+  * New page layout, or use mutiple pages \(?\)
+  * Make main server cloud-based (Heroku)
+  * Seperate server code from sensor read and post code
+  * design file structure for ease of access and universality

 ## Main Features Desired